A Guide to the Essential 8 Cybersecurity Assessments

 Different organisations ultimately require different strategies and solutions to ensure adequate cybersecurity.
 The best way to determine your path to compliance is to arrange an IT security assessment.

 IT Security Assessments from Technetics

 The IT security experts at Technetics can evaluate your current Essential 8 maturity level and help you implement the practices that ensure compliance with the guidelines.
-The Essential 8 are a set of critical controls organisations should maintain.
+The Essential 8 are a set of critical application controls organisations should maintain.
 However, they aren’t the only cybersecurity measures you should take.
-For example, the Essential 8 doesn’t include provisions for risk assessments or risk management.
+For example, the Essential 8 doesn’t include provisions for security risk assessments or security risk management.

 Complying with the Essential 8 is a good starting point.
 But the best approach is to engage the team at Technetics to help you implement tailored, holistic cybersecurity strategies.
-Our initial security assessment enables us to identify any gaps in your existing security operations and devise a strategy for defending against cyber attacks before they occur.
+Our initial security assessment enables us to identify any gaps in your existing data security operations and devise a strategy for defending against cyber attacks before they occur.

 Find out more about our IT security services or contact our team today to find out more about how to get started,

 What is an example of cyber security incidents?

 Examples of cyber security incidents might include: A computer system breach.
 Cyber security incidents also include accessing, using, or misusing systems, software, or databases without authorization.
 To protect systems from cyber attacks we provide cyber security services from small to big organisations.

 A managed IT service provider provides services for managing security devices and systems.

 What is penetration testing in cyber security?